-A proposal to amend the Code on Civil Procedure was recently submitted to the Swiss Parliament (for example, with respect to in-house counsel privilege).
-The proposal is currently discussed by the competent committee of the Council of States.
+A proposal to amend the Code on Civil Procedure was recently submitted to the Swiss Parliament (for example, with respect to inhouse counsel privilege and access to justice).
+The proposal has largely been settled between the two chambers of Parliament, although minor differences remain.